Jacques Foccart: Domestic activities

-However, his role was not limited to Africa, as he was also charged by De Gaulle with the secret services and with the following of the elections, in particular concerning the choice of the candidates during the 1960s.
-The SAC (Service d'Action Civique) helped him for those shady missions.
+Foccart's role was not limited to Africa, as he was also charged by de Gaulle with the secret services and with the following of the elections, in particular concerning the choice of the candidates during the 1960s.
+The Service d'Action Civique (SAC) helped him for those shady missions.
 Foccart also admitted in Foccart Parle that relations with the SDECE intelligence agency were his concerns.
 National Interest observes that "His biographer's claim that General de Gaulle asked Foccart to reorganize the SDECE (in view of the tainting of both the armed forces and the intelligence agencies by the movement for Algerie Francaise) is indirectly confirmed, but there is not a clear picture of the organization of the barbouzes."

 With François de Grossouvre, Jacques Foccart also helped to create the Department Protection Security (DPS), security organization of the far-right Front National party led by Jean-Marie Le Pen.